kadiyamshivaji/CopyInc/README.md

-# CopyInc+
+# incTool

-The **CopyInc+** is a versatile Chrome extension that streamlines INC management, enabling you to efficiently copy INC numbers, severity, customize options , access notes, and instantly launch your instances with a single click.".
+The **incTool** is a versatile Chrome extension that streamlines INC management, enabling you to efficiently copy INC numbers, severity, customize options , access notes, and instantly launch your instances with a single click.".

 ## Download the source code
-1. Click on the CopyInc.zip file
+1. Click on the incTool.zip file
 2. and then Click on the Download Raw file button

 ## Installing and Running the Application